Curnon granulosa

-Curnon granulosa is a species of sea slug, a metarminid nudibranch, a marine gastropod mollusc in the family Curnonidae.
+Curnon granulosa is a species of sea slug, a metarminoid nudibranch, a marine gastropod mollusc in the family Curnonidae.

 Etymology

 The genus name was originally a tribute to Dr. Jean Charcot, who led the expedition which discovered this species.

 Distribution

 This species was described from a single specimen found at 40 m depth at Booth Island, Antarctica.
 It has been described in more detail from specimens collected at Signy Island, Antarctica.

 Description

 The body of Curnon granulosa is translucent white with branches of the pink digestive gland showing through the skin.
 The mantle is bordered by an opaque white band and the dorsal surface is covered by pointed tubercles which are tipped with white pigment.
 The rhinophores are translucent and tipped with white.